|It is located at 10516 Godwin Drive, Manassas Virginia 20110. |

-Lucasville School is a reconstructed one-room school dedicated to interpreting post-Civil War African-American education in Prince William County Virginia.
+Lucasville School (1885-1926) is a reconstructed one-room schoolhouse dedicated to interpreting post-Civil War African-American education in Prince William County Virginia.
 Lucasville School is Prince William County's only extant one-room school built for African-American children.
 It is preserved so visitors may discover the people who once learned and taught in this small but significant building.
 It reminds us of earlier County citizens' efforts to challenge racism and create an effective and lasting public education system.

 African Americans emerged from slavery with a strong desire for literacy.
 Freedmen admired those who had learned to read and write during slavery and viewed literate African Americans as social and moral leaders.
 Education could help them achieve political and economic independence and determine their own future.